fipu-lab/p2p_bn/README.md

 - Few-NERD (few_nerd.zip) at directory `data/ner/few_nerd/`
 - Reddit (bert-reddit.zip) at directory `data/reddit/bert_clients`
 - StackOverflow (bert-stackoverflow.zip) at directory `data/stackoverflow/bert_clients`

+All result files of the experiments can be found on a shared [google drive](https://drive.google.com/drive/folders/1wu21lUgfCDK8_h8YoJAevGZjn14kyWLV?usp=sharing) and can also be reproduced following instructions bellow.
+To visualise existing results, use [`plot/mt_viz.py`](plot/mt_viz.py) and place the downloaded data (mt.zip) in `log/` directory.

 <br>
 <br>